bhushan90/docs/docs/_documentation/api-first-development.md

 ### Multiple Web UI Validation Examples using same Services

-To better demonstrate the benefits of this approach and and show how there's no loss of flexibility, we've created the [World Validation](https://github.com/NetCoreApps/Validation) .NET Core App which uses the same pure unopinionated ServiceStack Services to support
+To better demonstrate the benefits of this approach and show how there's no loss of flexibility, we've created the [World Validation](https://github.com/NetCoreApps/Validation) .NET Core App which uses the same pure unopinionated ServiceStack Services to support
 **8 different HTML UI strategies** including server HTML Rendered and Ajax Client forms, multiple View Engines, multiple layouts - all utilizing the same Services and declarative [Fluent Validation](/validation).